Kawin101/kawin101/README.md

-### Hi Muggle 👋
+### Hi there 👋

-- UX/UI Designer
-- Web Development
-- E-Commerce
-- LINE Chatbot
-- Full-Stack Developer

-... kawinphop.ch@kkumil.com
+Email: kawinphop.ch@kkumil.com

+- I studied at Khon Kaen University and graduated in 2023 with a degree in Computer and Information Science.
+I've been working at IBOTNOI COMPANY LIMITED, for 3 months as a UX/UI Designer Internship.
+I have 3 months of experience in User interface design and User experience design.